aws-samples/dr-with-eks-efs/README.md

 You can check the status of the replication by `aws efs describe-replication-configurations --file-system-id $DR_EFS_ID --region $DR_REGION`.
 You can also do `watch aws efs...` as well.
 It takes several minutes for the replication to complete.
 Once you see the `Status` as `Enabled` you can then move on to the below step.

 At this stage you can check the access to the web page in the primary region.
-Make sure you are in the primary cluster kubectl context by using `kubectl config use-context ...` or `kubectx`).
+Make sure you are in the primary cluster kubectl context by using `kubectl config use-context <context-name>` or `kubectx <context-name>`.
 Grab the DNS name of the AWS ELB which exposes the application.

 ```bash
 export APPURL=$(kubectl get svc efs-app-service -o jsonpath="{.status.loadBalancer.ingress[*].hostname}")